-Who may introduce Bill
+83 Who may introduce Bill

-(1) Any member Minister may introduce a Bill, including a Private Bill, but only the Minister responsible for Finance, - or another Minister authorised by Cabinet, may introduce a Money Bill.

-- (2) A member may only introduce a Private Bill provided that Standing Order 94 is complied with by the member. - (3) No less than two days before the sitting day at which the Bill is intended to be read, the Minister or a member as the case may be must- - (a) give notice to the Secretary-General of his or her intention to introduce a Bill; and - (b) publish a notice of the Bill together with a copy of the Bill in the Gazette. - (4) Clause (32) does not apply if the member is a Minister and the Bill is a Money Bill. - (4)(5) (4)-A Bill is introduced by being read a first time under Standing Order 84.
+- (1) Any member may introduce a Bill, including a Private Bill, but only the Minister responsible for Finance, or another Minister authorised by Cabinet, may introduce a Money Bill. - (2) A member must give notice to the Secretary-General of the member's intention to introduce a Bill.
+The Secretary-General must publish the notice in the Gazette no less than two days before the sitting at which the Bill is intended to be read a first time. - (3) Clause (2) does not apply if the member is a Minister and the Bill is a Money Bill. - (4) A Bill is introduced by being read a first time under Standing Order 84.